 - For Windows: For executing FlexNet inventory agent remotely, an account (either a Windows domain account, or a local account on the Windows server) is required with full access to the Windows Service Control Manager on the Oracle server (specifically, it must have the SC\MANAGER\ALL\ACCESS privilege).
 You must register this account in the secure Password Store on the appropriate inventory beacon.
 The local NT\Authority\SYSTEM account must be a member of the ora\dba database group in the Oracle security settings.
-In the sqlnet.ora, the SQLNet.AUTHENTICATION\SERVICES property must be set to (NTS). - For UNIX: For FlexNet inventory agent remotely, a local account is required that has ssh privileges.
+In the sqlnet.ora, the SQLNet.AUTHENTICATION SERVICES property must be set to (NTS). - For UNIX: For FlexNet inventory agent remotely, a local account is required that has ssh privileges.
 You must register this account in the secure Password Store on the appropriate inventory beacon.
-FlexNet inventory agent (ndtrack) runs with sudo privileges and impersonates one of the accounts in the dba Oracle database group.
-You can also configure the agent to run as a specific non-Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired non-Sysdba user through the OracleInventoryUser parameter in the config.ini file.
-For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 113.
+FlexNet inventory agent (ndtrack) runs as the local operating system user currently logged into the Oracle server.
+You can also configure the agent to run as a specific Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 134.